 A note of welcome: Hi!
-I know many of you dread this course, but I have also known many students who wind up thriving in this course despite their initial fears.
-I invite you this semester to step outside your comfort zone, to surprise yourself by developing new levels of confidence, and to engage deeply with the classroom learning community I hope we build together.
-Please read this syllabus from top to bottom as it is filled with important information for how the course operates, expectations for you, and a detailed explanation of the Research Participation System which you will be expected to complete outside of class on your own.
-I will consider your continued enrollment in the course after 1/17/2019 a contractual agreement that you have read, understand, and agree with this document in full.
+I appreciate your interest in Advanced Public Speaking and am eager to dive in.
+This semester, I invite you to step outside your comfort zone, to surprise yourself by developing new levels of confidence, and to genuinely engage with the learning community we will build together.
+Please read this syllabus from top to bottom as it is filled with important information for how the course operates, expectations for you, and a detailed explanation of the Research Participation System, which you will be expected to complete outside of class on your own.

+I will consider your continued enrollment in the course after 1/24/2019 a contractual agreement that you have read, understand, and agree with this document in full.

-COURSE DESCRIPTION/GOALS
+COURSE DESCRIPTION/GOALS:

-CMST 2060 is a General Education Humanities Course designed to familiarize students with the study of public speaking.
+CMST 3060 is a General Education Humanities Course designed to familiarize students with the study and art of public speaking.
 The act of public speaking is the culmination (and often the beginning) of a long process of critical dialogue between oneself, language, and the imagined responses of the audience.
-In other words, it takes being confident in who you are, what you want to say, how you are going to say it, who you want to say it to, and why you should say anything at all.
-Throughout the semester, students will be introduced to the fundamental concepts of public speaking.
+It takes being confident in who you are, what you want to say, how you are going to say it, who you want to say it to, and why you should say anything at all.
+Students will be expected to have experience in public speaking upon entering the course and will build on the fundamental concepts of public speaking.
+We will experiment with a variety of forms of public address, paying particular attention to crafting ethically conceived, artfully written, and powerfully delivered spoken messages.

-As a General Education Humanities Course, CMST 2060 will enable students to demonstrate an understanding of historical, cultural, and philosophical complexity that supports sophisticated discourse.
+As a General Education Humanities Course, CMST 3901 will enable students to demonstrate an understanding of historical, cultural, and philosophical complexity that supports sophisticated discourse.